NiliusJulius/e-paper-weather-2.13inch/README.md

 # 2.13 inch e-paper weather application
 A python application to show the weather on a Waveshare 2.13 inch e-paper three color (black, white, red/yellow) module connected to a raspberry pi.

-This program interacts with the [accuweather API](https://developer.accuweather.com/) in order to retriever weather data.
+This program interacts with the [accuweather API](https://developer.accuweather.com/), or the [openweathermap API](https://openweathermap.org/api) in order to retriever weather data.
-It collects the current weather and the forecast for tomorrow every hour.
-This means it makes 48 API calls a day, and the free tier allows for 50 calls a day.
+It collects the current weather and the forecast for tomorrow (every hour for accuweather and every 15 minutes otherwise).
+This means it will work with the free plan of the supported APIs.

 ## Setup